Parinithatr/text_summarization_lstm_gru/README.md

 Dataset can be created and processed based on the instructions at https://github.com/abisee/cnn-dailymail

 Alternatively, pre-processed dataset can be downloaded from https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail

-Easiest way yet, download the [dataset zip file](https://drive.google.com/file/d/1C-pLHLlpL4Ca6S0mxhBpY8cCLCGqOb0f/view?usp=sharing) and extract it into the dataset directory (by default, this will be "./dataset/")

 ### Training
 ~~~